 Ken Sanzel (the writer) elaborates on the movie’s strength: “Chow essentially created his character’s history and motivation.
 He always made me come to the table thinking and finding ways to make his ideas work and enhance the movie.
 His ideas were always about the movie, not just his character.
 Learning his patterns of speech and his sense of humour really helped to shape Chow’s character.
 There’s a way that he winks or smiles that you just get.
 He was really easy to write for, to be honest.
 He makes this movie special.
 He’s really what distinguishes it.
 He gets more out of three words than a lot of actors get out of three sentences.”

-Ken came up with the story by simply having an idea about a scene and writing a movie based on it.
-He was a military policeman and a New York City policeman for 10 years.
+Ken was a military policeman and a New York City policeman for 10 years.
 He was wounded once and won a Distinguished Duty medal.
 In 1995, he left the police force to become a full-time writer.
 His first prominent script was a short-lived TV series titled Lawless, starring Brian Bosworth.
 In 1998, he wrote the script for an American remake of a Chow Yun-Fat movie titled Full Contact.
 New Line Cinema was meant to be producing it, but it fell through the cracks and languished in development Hell.
 I suspect that the reason was because there was already a remake of Point Blank (titled Payback) in the works.
+Ken came up with the story of The Replacement Killers by simply having an idea about a scene and writing a movie based on it.

-Ken explains the idea that he was was originally supposed to be the leading scene: “A hit man walks into a forger’s office in Times Square saying I need to get out of town.
+Ken explains the idea that was originally supposed to be the leading scene for what would’ve been a dark comedy: “A hit man walks into a forger’s office in Times Square saying I need to get out of town.
 Two guys with guns show up, so the hit man and forger end up on the run.
 It wasn’t intended to be like a Hong Kong movie.
 The tone of the script was initially more light-hearted.
 It had the same level of action as the finished product but not as melodramatic.
 No movie exists in a vacuum.
 It’s much more Antoine’s movie than mine.
 It became his vision.
 I really wasn’t involved; I visited the set once.
 I believe that at two different times they brought two people on for rewrites.
 They kept on coming back, giving me the stuff that had been rewritten, asking me to put it all back together again.”

 Allan Graf (the stunt coordinator and second unit director), who worked with Tsui Hark on a Hollywood movie titled Double Team, acknowledges the H.K. influence: “I watched all those movies when I did Broken Arrow because I wanted to know about John Woo.
 Those are well over the top and they’re great, but you’ve got to have a fine line.
 With Chow, we were trying to say – This is his first U.S. movie.
 We wanted people to believe in him, so let’s keep it contained yet make it exciting enough that we get that other audience.
 We didn’t want to copy so much from the Hong Kong films, since the American audience doesn’t know him.
 We wanted to save it for the end, to kind of say – Okay, let’s show them what we can do.
 That spinning and shooting all those guys…it’s Chow Yun-Fat at his best.
 He is a master.
 The double-handed guns and spins are his signature.”